pelithne/azure-voting-app-workload-identity/instructions.md

 ### Establish federated identity credential

+In this step we connect the service account with the user defined managed identity, using a federated credential.

 ````
 az identity federated-credential create --name ${FEDERATED_IDENTITY_CREDENTIAL_NAME} --identity-name ${USER_ASSIGNED_IDENTITY_NAME} --resource-group ${RESOURCE_GROUP} --issuer ${AKS_OIDC_ISSUER} --subject system:serviceaccount:${FRONTEND_NAMESPACE}:${SERVICE_ACCOUNT_NAME}
 ````

 ### Build the application

+Now its time to build the application.
+In order to do so, first clone the applications repository:

 ````
 git clone git@github.com:pelithne/azure-voting-app-redis.git
 ````
+Then CD into the directory where the (python) application resides and issue the acr build command

+#### Note: if the ACR is private, the *acr build* command is not available.
+Instead the *docker build* command can be used.

 ````
 cd azure-voting-app-redis